dartmouth-dltg/local_contexts_projects/README.md

 Local Contexts Projects.
 Cache refresh has a delay between API requests to prevent overloading the Local Contexts API.
 This delay is set by `AppConfig[:local_contexts_api_wait_time]` and defaults to 30 seconds between requests.

-## Notes

-The Local Contexts API does not support authentication at this time so LC Hub data for private projects cannot be displayed in ArchivesSpace.
-Should the LC API support authentication, the proposed plan is to authenticate and display the private project data only in the ArchivesSpace staff view.

 ## Reports

 The plugin adds an additional report: Local Contexts List.
 The report generates a list of all